rails/spring/README.md

   the long-running Spring server process.
 By default this is related to the socket path; if the socket path is `/foo/bar/spring.sock` the pidfile will be `/foo/bar/spring.pid`.
-* `SPRING_SERVER_COMMAND` - The command to run to start up the spring server when it is not already running.
+* `SPRING_SERVER_COMMAND` - The command to run to start up the Spring server when it is not already running.
 Defaults to `spring _[version]_ server --background`.

 ## Troubleshooting

-If you want to get more information about what spring is doing, you can run spring explicitly in a separate terminal:
+If you want to get more information about what Spring is doing, you can run Spring explicitly in a separate terminal:

 ```
 $ spring server